 Longline observer data reporting for longline vessels >20 m has been improving since Resolution C-19-08 was adopted in 2019, updating the previous longline observer measure, C-11-08.
-The staff has received detailed set-by-set operational level observer data for several CPCs, but under coverage by observers was exacerbated by the challenges many CPCs had in placing observers during the COVID-19 pandemic, which continued to impact at least one longline observer program in 2022.
-The program resumed in 2023 and observer data is expected to be included in next year's Ecosystem Considerations report once data for 2023 become available.
+The staff has received detailed set-by-set operational level observer data for several CPCs, but under coverage by observers was exacerbated by the challenges many CPCs had in placing observers during the COVID-19 pandemic.
+The program resumed in 2023 and the limited observer data (see section 2 Data Sources; SAC-16 INF-B), is included in this report.
 The IATTC staff, the Ecosystems and Bycatch Working Group (EBWG) and the Scientific Advisory Committee (SAC) have continued to recommend that the longline observer coverage requirement should be increased to at least 20%.
 IATTC staff discussed the inadequacy of 5% coverage for scientific purposes and the representativeness of the data to adequately describe the activities of longline fleets in the EPO (BYC-10 INF-D).
-Although CPCs have made a tremendous effort to improve their reporting of longline observer data, results from the analysis showed that 5% observer coverage is insufficient for estimating the total catch of the relatively data-rich yellowfin and bigeye tunas, and so catch estimates for bycatch species are likely to be considerably less reliable given that less data are available for these species.
-The challenges to observer placement and reporting of observer data necessarily implies that the datasets presented in this report are provided for transparency and show only minimum estimates of interactions and mortalities submitted to the IATTC.
-IATTC staff will seek to provide fleet estimates of longline catches in the EPO based on observer data in the future, but the results of the aforementioned analyses highlight a clear need for data reporting of bycatch species to improve (see SAC-12-09, WSDAT-01-01, SAC-14 INF-Q) prior to data expansion attempts.
+Although CPCs have made a tremendous effort to improve their reporting of longline observer data, results from that analysis showed that 5% observer coverage is insufficient for estimating the total catch of the relatively data-rich yellowfin and bigeye tunas and so catch estimates for bycatch species are likely to be considerably less reliable given that less data are available for these species.
+The challenges to observer placement and reporting of observer data necessarily implies that the datasets presented in this report are provided for transparency and show only minimum interactions and mortalities submitted to the IATTC.
+IATTC staff will seek to provide fleet estimates of longline catches in the EPO based on observer data in the future, but the results of the aforementioned analyses highlight a clear need for data reporting of bycatch species to improve (see SAC-12-09, WSDAT-01-01, SAC-14 INF-Q) prior to data extrapolation attempts.